HL7/fhir-shorthand/input/pagecontent/index.md

 #### SUSHI IG Mode

-Creating an IG with FSH and SUSHI consists of the following steps:
+Creating an IG with FSH and SUSHI involves the following steps:

 1. Create Shorthand definitions in FSH files (1) in a directory (FSH Tank) named **/fsh** (2).
 2. Create configuration information (3) for SUSHI and the IG publisher (at minimum, **[package.json](https://confluence.hl7.org/pages/viewpage.action?pageId=35718629#NPMPackageSpecification-Packagemanifest)** file)